Special Import Provisions (US-specific) from China Tariff: 35% (2026)

 Special Import Provisions (US-specific) from China represent an important segment of bilateral trade, with approximately $575B in total bilateral trade.

-The current tariff framework for special import provisions (us-specific) from China reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for special import provisions (us-specific) from China reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

 Special Import Provisions (US-specific) from China are also subject to Section 301 tariffs, which range from 25% to 100% depending on the specific product classification.
 Section 301 tariffs were not affected by the Supreme Court ruling and remain in full effect.
-Combined with the Section 122 base rate, importers may face effective rates of 35% or more.
+Combined with the 10% forced-labor base rate, importers may face effective rates of about 35% or more.

 Key products in HTS Chapter 99 imported from China include Section 232 steel/aluminum tariff items, Section 301 China tariff items, Section 201 safeguard items, Anti-dumping duty items, Countervailing duty items, and related items.